EBI-Metagenomics/pipeline-v5/README.md

 https://emg-docs.readthedocs.io/en/latest/analysis.html#overview

-### We kindly recommend to our resource https://www.ebi.ac.uk/metagenomics/ fot data processing.
+### We kindly recommend use our resource https://www.ebi.ac.uk/metagenomics/ fot data processing.

 If you want to run pipeline locally, we recommend you use our pre-build docker containers.